 4 – Divide the hem edge into 4.
 Ignore the side pleat, so you’re just dividing between the center-front (or -back) and the side pleat fold line.
 If you want to be more precise, you can divide into 6 or 8 instead.
 I’ve shown it with 4 here just to make a simpler visual.

 5 – Measure the distance from the old hem to the new hem at each of the divisions.
-I’ve written my distances on my pattern piece below.
+I’ve written my distances on my pattern piece to the right.

-6 – On your skirt front and back (16-17, or 18-19), divide the hem edge into 4 (or 6 or 8), the same way you did in step 4.
+6 – On your skirt front and back, divide the hem edge into 4 (or 6 or 8), the same way you did in step 4.
 Mark your distances up or down from the hem and connect the dots with a smooth line.
 The new line should make a 90º angle with the center-front and center-back.

-For Skirt V or Seven Panel Skirts Add-on:
+For the Three-Panel Skirt (also works for Seven Panel Skirts Add-on):

-7 – Fold Pieces (20) and (22) along the fold lines and match up notches with piece (21) to simulate how the pieces will fit when assembled.
-They will be the same shape as the Skirt Block Front.
-Lay the Skirt Block Front overtop and trace the new hemline onto pieces 20-22.
-Do the same thing with pieces 23-24 and the Skirt Block Back.
+7 – Fold Skirt Fronts A and C along the fold lines and match up notches with Front B to simulate how the pieces will fit when assembled.
+They will be the same shape as the Skirt Block/Single Panel Front.
+Lay the Skirt Block Front overtop and trace the new hemline onto pieces A-C. Do the same thing with Skirt Backs D and E and the Skirt Block/Single Panel Back.

 8. Previously in step 2 we adjusted the side pleat so that it was 1/2″ above the new hemline.
 We’ll need to do the same thing to the pleats in the 3-panel skirt.
-To clarify, these are the pleats where the edges of 20 and 21 meet, 21 and 22 meet, and 23 and 24 meet.
+To clarify, these are the pleats where the edges of A & B meet, B & C meet, and D & E meet.
 Measure up that 1/2″ to see if you need to shave a little off the inside of the pleats.

 2 – Changing the Angle of the Sides